jodyphelan/pathogenseq-scripts/README.md

 | nuclear_chromosomes | The chromosomes which should use the total coverage filter |

 This will perform several filters on the dataset interactively.
 For each of these steps a graph plot will appear and ask you to set cut-off values.
-Please click (anywhere on the plot) at the corresponding value you would like to set the cut-off at using the indicated axis.<br>
+Please click (anywhere on the plot) at the corresponding value you would like to set the cut-off at using the indicated axis:<br>
 + Filtering samples with large number of missing or mixed calls and those with low median depth
 - A plot of the number of missing calls as a proportion of the total number of SNP positions.
 (Y-axis)
 - A plot of the number of mixed calls as a proportion of the total number of SNP positions (Y-axis)